fulvio999/Andoffline/README.md

 # Andoffline
-A toolkit for some Android sms/call Apps, base64 encoder, vcf parser.
+A Java Swing gui to offer a support toolkit for some Android sms/call Apps.
+Also a base64 encoder and vcf parser.

 Moved from my repository: https://sourceforge.net/projects/andoffline/